mpa-mxiang/Hello-Microverse/README.md

 # 📖 **HELLO-MICROVERSE PROJECT** <a name="about-project"></a>

 **Hello-Microverse Project.
-Jiachun Xiang** In this project, I used the tools like linter, html/css I learned from provided tutorial.
+Jiachun Xiang** In this project, I used the tools like linter, HTML/CSS I learned from provided tutorial.

-## 🛠 Built With <a name="VS Code">HTML/CSS</a>
+## 🛠 Built With <a name="VS Code">VS Code</a>

 ### Tech Stack <a name="VS Code"></a>

-GitHub/Git, VS Code, HTML/CSS
+GitHub/Git, VS Code, HTML/CSS, Linter

 ### Key Features <a name="key-features"></a>